 Survey administration and key respondent interview fieldwork occurred for the first year of data collection on April 18-23, 2022.
-ADF&G staff surveyed 63 of 103 eligible households in the community

-(61% sample) and interviewed 6 fishers.
+ADF&G staff surveyed 63 of 103 eligible households in the community (61% sample) and interviewed 6 fishers.
 Researchers conducted additional fieldwork in July 2022 for participant observation of the summer broad whitefish fishery.
-Unfortunately, river conditions were such that Nuiqsut fishers were not setting net (high water levels had brought debris downstream), but ADF&G staff were able to participate in rod-and-reel fishing for grayling with several local fishers along key stretches of the Colville River and were able to conduct an additional key respondent interview.
+Unfortunately, river conditions were such that Nuiqsut fishers were not setting nets (high water levels had brought debris downstream), but ADF&G staff were able to participate in rod-and-reel fishing for grayling with several local fishers along key stretches of the Colville River and were able to conduct an additional key respondent interview.
+Additional participant observation occurred in the community in November 2022 for the under ice fishery.

-Grayling Fishing on the Colville River, July 2022 (Photo credit
+Grayling Fishing on the Colville River, July 2022 (Photo credit Helen Cold)

 Data from the initial round of household harvest surveys and key respondent interviews are currently being analyzed.
-Upcoming fieldwork for this project includes travel to Nuiqsut in November 2022 for the arctic cisco fishery and a second round of household harvest survey data collection in January 2023 pending community approval.
+Upcoming fieldwork for this project includes travel to Nuiqsut a second round of household harvest survey data collection in January 2023 pending community approval.